 I made my first trip to Hong Kong for a week to visit a friend and after so, so, so much research of my own decided to compile a Hong Kong Travel Guide for anyone in a rush!
 I was excited but nervous about visiting this great Asian mega-city, I had never travelled to East Asia before and wasn’t sure what I was in for.
-Needless to say I was nervous for nothing, and Hong Kong was absolutely unbelievable.
+Needless to say I was nervous for no reason at all, and Hong Kong was absolutely unbelievable.
 Super sexy and chic with so many places to explore!!
 Im going to miss it!
-There is always something to do and everyday here is like a new adventure – panoramic skyline + harbour views that take your breath away, zany cafes, golden sand beaches, hidden monasteries, mega-malls, food to die for and an market dedicated to exclusively selling goldfish (??!), really what more could you want!!!
+There is always something to do and everyday here is like a new adventure – panoramic skyline + harbour views that take your breath away, zany cafes, golden sand beaches, hidden monasteries, mega-malls, food to die for and plenty of Hong Kong markets to visit including one dedicated to exclusively selling goldfish (??!), really what more could you want!!!

 This ‘New York’ of Asia, or ‘Asia’s World City’ as it brand itself offer so much more beyond its initial glass and steel commercial persona, its colonial past melds with ancient traditions and Chinese roots to create something utterly distinct – its complex, its intense, its so full of possibilities that it can be overwhelming but the amazing public transport system and just enough English speaks makes it the perfect blend of chaos and organisation – A weird juxtaposition but it works!
 I fell in love with the cuisine, culture , neighbourhoods, shopping and history, and I’m sure you will too!
-Being a popular stop off location and a major airline hub I urge you to take some time here, explore for more than a night and as us my Hong Kong Travel Guide to explore my Top 10 Must Dos, and as always let me know if you have any more to add…Its a big city after all, half the fun is finding your own special place!
+Being a popular stop off location and a major airline hub I urge you to take plenty of time here, explore for more than just one day and us my Hong Kong Travel Guide to help you find the best travel ideas and as always let me know if you have any more to add…Its a big city after all, half the fun is finding your own special place!

 1. Marvel at the vista from the Avenue of the Stars!